LSU vs. Mississippi State NCAA Football Odds, Plays and Insights | September 25, 2021

-Oddsmakers project a competitive game between SEC rivals when the LSU Tigers (2-1, 0-0 SEC) visit the Mississippi State Bulldogs (2-1, 0-0 SEC) on Saturday, September 25, 2021 at Davis Wade Stadium at Scott Field.
-Mississippi State is a 2.5-point underdogs.
-An over/under of 56.5 is set in the game.
+The Mississippi State Bulldogs (2-1, 0-0 SEC) are slight, 2.5-point underdogs in a home SEC matchup against the LSU Tigers (2-1, 0-0 SEC) on Saturday, September 25, 2021 at Davis Wade Stadium at Scott Field.
+The total has been set at 56 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.